lucywoodman/donutspell/README.md

 ### Performing tests on various devices

-he website was tested on the following devices:
+The website was tested on the following devices:

 - Apple MacBook Pro, Apple MacBook Air
 - iPhone X, iPhone 8, iPhone SE